IncredibleProgress/Sweetheart/README.md

 Core resources : **Python - React - Typescript - TailwindCss**

-For specific needs e.g. in the industry, *low-code* and *no-code* components for dedicated concerns will be built and provided on the core basis.
+This allows providing in a convenient way *low-code* and *no-code* components for dedicated concerns, e.g. in the industry, built on the core basis.

 ### Committed into basement